2e0byo/blog/content/page/about.md

 one must resolve: master, then of none.
 Or at any rate, I won't admit it here.

-[^1]: For instance in Dorthoy Sayers, who observed that no badly built table ever came from the carpenter's workshop in Nazareth, or in the excellent reflections on work of Jacques Maritain.
+[^1]: For instance in Dorothy Sayers, who observed that no badly built table ever came from the carpenter's workshop in Nazareth, or in the excellent reflections on work of Jacques Maritain.